awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains-prerequisites.md

    1. Choose **Import a certificate**\.

-   1. For **Certificate body**, type or paste the body of the PEM\-formatted server certificate from your certificate authority\.
+   1. For **Certificate body**, enter or paste the body of the PEM\-formatted server certificate from your certificate authority\.
 The following shows an abbreviated example of such a certificate\.

       ```
       -----BEGIN CERTIFICATE-----